A Mother Never Forgets

 When I returned to my regular life, and work, it was silent there as well.
 Nobody mentioned my pregnancy or the birth.
 I suppose they were afraid to “upset me”, as if somehow that would make it easier.
 In reality, it made it worse.
 I longed to talk about him, and what had happened.

 I am not looking for sympathy.
-It was forty years ago.
+It was 41 years ago.
 As a mother, the loss is always there.
 Not in the gut-wrenching way it once was, but in a much more subtle form.

 Please, if you know someone who suffers a pregnancy loss, be it a miscarriage, stillbirth, a loss shortly after birth, or even infertility, don’t be silent.
 That is the loudest mistake you can make.